Everything you need to know about Cultivated Meat

 According to a 2022 OECD forecast, increasing global wealth and other socioeconomic factors in developing countries will also drive higher meat consumption in the next decade.

 Cultivated meat production begins with a sample of cells from the animal.
 These cells are added to a nutrient broth that gives them the essential ingredients to grow and multiply.

-Typically the cells are grown in fermentation tanks called bioreactors in a process similar to brewing yeast, though there are several methods of fermentation in use.
+Typically, the cells are grown in fermentation tanks called bioreactors in a process similar to brewing yeast; alongside other fermentation methods.

 Where does cultivated meat sit in the alt protein space?

-Alt proteins are proteins produced from the plant, animal, or microbial cells as opposed to whole proteins derived from eating plants or traditionally farmed meat.
+- Alt proteins are proteins produced from plant, animal, or microbial cells as opposed to whole proteins derived from eating plants or traditionally farmed meat.

 For an extensive list of cultivated meat companies and more in the alt protein space, check out KindEarth.Tech’s food maps in this space.